danishyousuf023/Slack-Connect/README.md

 # Slack Connect (Local Demo)

 A simple, local-only frontend simulation of a Slack messaging and scheduling application.
-It runs entirely in your browser — **no backend required**.
+It runs entirely in your browser —

 ## 🚀 Features